Khaing-su-wai/miit_fdp/README.md

 endmodule

-Ideally ,the above ternary operator should give us a mux.
-But the constant 0 propagates further in the logic .Using boolean simplification we obtain y = ab.
+The ternary operator mentioned above should produce a mux.
+The reasoning, however, continues to propagate the constant 0.
+We get y = ab by using boolean simplification.

 Synthesizing this in yosys :

-Before realising the netlist, we must issue a command to yosys to perform optimisations.
-It removes all unused cells and wires to prduce optimised digital circuit.This can be done using the opt_clean -purge command as shown below.
+We need to provide Yosys a command to optimize things before realizing the netlist.
+To create an optimized digital circuit, all unused cells and wires are removed.
+The opt clean -purge command can be used to accomplish this, as seen below.

 ![Capture1](https://user-images.githubusercontent.com/123365828/214542383-fd51671c-237e-4099-8d45-f867f8f6e286.PNG)

-Observation : After executing synth -top opt_check ,we see in the report that 1 AND gate gas been inferred.
+Observation: When we run synth -top opt_check, we observe that 1 AND gate has been inferred in the report.

 Next,